DanNixon/makerspace-apps/apps/matrix-helpdesk-chatbot/README.md

 Answers your Maker Space related questions, so people do not have to.

+Will respond in any room it is in (including DMs) and will automatically accept any room or DM invites.

 Uses [matrix-openrouter-helpdesk](https://github.com/DanNixon/matrix-openrouter-helpdesk), with web enabled [`gpt-5-nano`](https://openrouter.ai/openai/gpt-5-nano).

 The system prompts is: